udeyrishi/hours/README.md

 ```

 This will add a symbolic link 'installed_name' to your '/usr/local/bin/' directory for the main 'hour_logger.py' file, and give it executable permissions.
 You may need to restart your terminal session.
 The following sections assume that '/usr/local/bin/' is in your PATH, and that you used the default installed_name ('hours').

+Additionally, this will generate a shell script called installed_name.1h.sh in your repo directory, and gives it executable permissions.
+If you use [BitBar](https://github.com/matryer/bitbar), and want to use hour_logger as a plugin, then put this file in your plugins directory.
+Else, you can ignore/delete it.
+This plugin uses the '--bitbar' option of hour_logger for generating the Bitbar output (see Usage below).

 ### Usage